dogmaticcentral/CG/README.md

 then load them from mysql shell (as in [07_load_mysql.py](icgc/07_load_mysql.py); alternative: use mysqlimport manually) to read them in wholesale.
 These scripts take care of that part , plus some index creating on the newly loaded tables.
  Make sure to run [08_make_indices.py](icgc/08_make_indices_on_temp_tables.py) - [12_reorganize_mutations.py](icgc/12_reorganize_variants.py)
  pretty much does not work without it at all.
+All index making is slow here - run overnight.
+This is probably the weakest (as in the-least-likely-to-scale) part of the whole pipeline, but is unclear whether it is worth the optimization effort.

 ### Reorganizing mutation data
 This is where we depart from ICGC original database architecture - which is pretty much